Video shows Asian American woman assaulted on NYC street - WTMJ

 Shea recently said the agency would increase its outreach and patrols in predominantly Asian communities.

-According to a report from Stop AAPI Hate over 3,795 incidents were reported to the organization from March 19, 2020, to February 28, 2021.
-The organization said that number is “only a fraction of the number of hate incidents that actually occur.”
+According to a report from Stop AAPI Hate, more than 3,795 incidents were reported to the organization from March 19, 2020, to Feb.
+28. The organization, which tracks incidents of discrimination, hate and xenophobia against Asian Americans and Pacific Islanders in the U.S., said that number is “only a fraction of the number of hate incidents that actually occur.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.